wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) This section prevails over [section 145][217].

-    Compare: 1964 No 134 s 38AL; 1986 No 131 s 10; 1989 No 11 [s 65][606]
+    Compare: 1964 No 134 s 38AL; 1986 No 131 s 10; 1989 No 11 [s 65][607]

     Section 148(1): amended, on 21 August 2003, by [section 41][496] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

-    Section 148(2): added, on 21 August 2003, by [section 41][496] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 148(2): inserted, on 21 August 2003, by [section 41][496] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

-    Section 148(3): added, on 21 August 2003, by [section 41][496] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 148(3): inserted, on 21 August 2003, by [section 41][496] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 ##### 149 Advances to statutory manager and members of advisory committee

-*   (1) With the consent of the Minister, there may be advanced out of the Crown Bank Account, without further appropriation than this section, to a statutory manager of a registered bank or a member of an advisory committee, such amounts as the Minister may approve in respect of costs, charges, and expenses (including remuneration) due to, or incurred by, that person.
+*   (1) With the consent of the Minister, there may be advanced out of a Crown Bank Account, without further appropriation than this section, to a statutory manager of a registered bank or a member of an advisory committee, such amounts as the Minister may approve in respect of costs, charges, and expenses (including remuneration) due to, or incurred by, that person.

     (2) All money so advanced to that person shall be refunded to the Crown out of money payable to that person, and the Crown shall have all the rights of the person to whom the advance was made to receive and recover that money.
-Money refunded to the Crown shall be credited upon receipt to the Crown Bank Account.
+Money refunded to the Crown shall be credited upon receipt to a Crown Bank Account.

-    Compare: 1989 No 11 [s 66][607]
+    Compare: 1989 No 11 [s 66][608]

+    Section 149(1): amended, on 25 January 2005, pursuant to [section 65R(3)][444] of the Public Finance Act 1989 (1989 No 44).

+    Section 149(2): amended, on 25 January 2005, pursuant to [section 65R(3)][444] of the Public Finance Act 1989 (1989 No 44).

 ##### 150 Duty to deliver books and property to statutory manager